 Summary of Use during Lactation

 Peppermint (Mentha x piperita) contains menthol, menthone, menthyl acetate as major ingredients.
 Minor ingredients include 1,8-cineole, pulegone, bitter substances, caffeic acid, flavonoids, and tannins.
-Peppermint is a purported galactogogue; however, no scientifically valid clinical trials support this use.
-Galactogogues should never replace evaluation and counseling on modifiable factors that affect milk production.
 Topical peppermint gel and solutions have been studied for the prevention of pain and cracked nipples and areolas in nursing women.
-The peppermint preparations were more effective than placebo and expressed breastmilk, and about as effective as lanolin, although a meta-analysis concluded that application of nothing or breastmilk may be superior to lanolin, but good studies are lacking.
-Menthol is excreted into breastmilk in small quantities; the excretion of other components have not been studied.
-Peppermint is "generally recognized as safe" (GRAS) as a food by the US Food and Drug Administration.
+The peppermint preparations were more effective than placebo and expressed breastmilk, and about as effective as lanolin in some,[1-5] but not all studies.
+A meta-analysis concluded that application of nothing or breastmilk may be superior to lanolin, but good studies are lacking.
+Some mothers in Turkey reportedly use mint to increase their milk supply and improve the taste and quality of their milk.
+Menthol and 1,-cineol are excreted into breastmilk in small quantities; the excretion of other components has not been studied.
+Peppermint is "generally recognized as safe" (GRAS) as a food by the U.S. Food and Drug Administration.
 Large doses can cause heartburn, nausea and vomiting.
 Allergic reactions, including headache, have been reported to menthol.
 If peppermint is used on the nipples, it should be used after nursing and wiped off before the next nursing.

 The flavor of peppermint comes primarily from its menthol content, but 1,8-cineol (eucalyptol) is also present.